01 Nov Tips For A Perfect Housewarming Event After Your Move

-A housewarming party can take on any form as long as the key focus is a celebration of the new property and the end of the long move.
+A perfect housewarming event can take on any form as long as the key focus is a celebration of the new property and the end of the long move.
 It can be as informal or formal as you choose.
 It all depends on the amount of effort you are willing to put into the arrangements.
 A casual gathering of friends and family could be little more than a barbecue in the garden.
 A few drinks and refreshments in a drop-in manner are enough to help you mingle with new neighbours for an hour or so.
 A formal dinner party can make an impression on new bosses and neighbours, but it requires a lot of planning and precision.
 Whatever you do, inform your invited guests so they can dress appropriately and bring a gift that matches the occasion.

 Clearly, you need to invite people that are going to be sympathetic to the situation and open to a quirky gathering.
 However, it can be difficult figuring out who to open your home too, especially in a new area.
 The first place to start are close friends and family that can come to the new location, especially if they were involved in the move.
 New colleagues and neighbours can fill up the guest list and help you get to know the locals.
 Once you have a good idea of who to invite, what type of party to throw and where to hold it, all the other elements should fall into place.